sreekaransrinath/file_organizer/README.md

 This script is designed to sort the contents of a target folder/directory into sub-folders-sub-directories based on the file type.

 # Prerequisites
 This script was written using stock Python packages.
 All packages used for this script are already part of the Python Standard Library.
-No additional dependancies are required.
+No additional dependencies.

 # Command Line Arguments

-The preferred way to run this script is using command line as a Super -user/Administrator on your Device.
+The preferred way to run this script is using command line as a Superuser/Administrator on your Device.
 Only two arguments need to be passed:
 * The source folder/directory.
 * The base destination folder/directory.

 # Deployment
-To run the script via command line, use the following code:
+To run the script via the command line, use the following code:

 ### On Windows:
 Once command prompt is open as administrator, change directory to the folder containing fileorginizer using the "cd" command.
 For Example: